zhmcclient/zhmc-prometheus-exporter/docs/usage.rst

 Performance
 -----------

-The support for resource property based metric values that was introduced in version 1.0 has slowed down the startup of the exporter quite significantly if these metrics are enabled.
+The support for :term:`resource property based metrics` that was introduced in version 1.0 has slowed down the startup of the exporter quite significantly if these metrics are enabled.